AlexandreDecan/sismic/docs/execution.rst

 From our point of view, this solution is not satisfactory.
-The execution should not depend on the (often arbitrary) order in which items happen to be declared in some document, in particular when there many be many different ways to construct or import a statechart.
+The execution should not depend on the (often arbitrary) order in which items happen to be declared in some document, in particular when there may be many different ways to construct or to import a statechart.

-Other statechart tools do not even define any order on the transitions in such situations:
+Another statechart tool does not even define any order on the transitions in such situations:

     "Rhapsody detects such cases of nondeterminism during code generation and **does not allow them**.
 The motivation for this is that the generated code